theleharo/evkafka/docs/index.md

 ## Example

-A simplest possible app may look like this:
+A simplest possible consumer app may look like this:

 ```python
 from evkafka import EVKafkaApp